piranha/solovyov.net/src/blog/2021/streaming.md

 ## Mount

-Here's the fun began.
+Of course, you can't just put a camera on your display.
+Webcams can do that, haha, should've gone that way, right?
+Tripod is an option if you have a place to put it beside a table, but I don't.
+So I watched some YouTube videos to see how people mount cameras to film themselves and discovered a Magic Arm.

+Aside: did I tell you I had to watch a lot of videos instead of reading text to discover everything?
+No?
+Now I did.
+It's a bit painful, but lots and lots of information are in video format and text articles about streaming are hard to find and incomplete.
+I guess including this one. :-)

+Back to the story.
 I never saw Magic Arms before, but the way they work is magical:

 <iframe class="mcenter" width="560" height="315" src="https://www.youtube.com/embed/yfE00pXkL8U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>